polytetralhx/4dm4analysis/journal/regression_analysis.md

 Of course, when it comes down to a polynomial, there is an implication that a player's scores could be related to the difficulty of a round through a quadratic equation, or a cubic equation.
 The difference in powers is called a _degree_, where a quadratic equation would be of the _2nd degree_, and a cubic equation of the _3rd degree_ (basic mathematical knowledge is expected).

 For this specific project, the _2nd degree_ and _3rd degree_ best-fit curve was identified for the same scores.
-The Polynomial Regression model from the sklearn package has also been used.
+The Polynomial Regression model applied from the sklearn package has also been used.

 ### Shrinkage Methods for Regression